-Over the years a number of staff have participated in our work, but have now continued to other positions:
+Over the years a number of researchers have participated in our work, but have now continued to other positions.

 Rafaela Hillerbrand